AnneSWarlaumont/infant-vocal-foraging/Analyses/stats_R_and_matlab/README.md

 **stepsize_dist_param_stats.R** runs a linear mixed effects model for step size distribution parameters (lambda of exponential distribution, mu and sigma of lognormal distribution, etc.) with infant ID as a random effect; infant age and response as fixed efefcts; and sample size, and infantage-response interaction as optional fixed effects.

 **makenewdf_stepsiparam_lmer.R** is a function required to run stepsize_dist_param_stats.R, where only the majority fit type curves are selected for the analyses for a given distribution type.
 For example, the majority best fit type for infant pitch step size distributions (WR) is exponential.
 This function writes a dataframe that only contains infant pitch step size distributions (WR) that are determined to best fit to an exponential per AIC to perform the linear mixed effects analysis on.
+It is assumed that the input csv files have columns where the parameters for each step type distribution are the ones appropriate for the majority fit type.

 **logistic_regression_Rcode.R** uses a logistic regression model to test whether some vocalisations or vocalisation patterns are more likely to recieve responses for LENA data.